rtCamp/docs.rtcamp.com/license/index.markdown

 We understand that after paying for a product, last thing you wish to go through licensing-related issues.
 So feel free to directly email our support team and allow us to handle this issue for you.

 **Our support email address:** [support@rtcamp.com](mailto:support@rtcamp.com)

+**Please Note:** We are giving flat 50% discount on purchased price for the renewal (excluding discount coupon code)